Daemon Tools: Overview

 DAEMON tools was originally a successor of Generic SafeDisc emulator and incorporated all of its features.
 The program claims to be able to defeat most copy protection schemes such as SafeDisc and SecuROM.
 It is currently compatible with Windows XP, Windows Vista, Windows 7, Windows 8, and Windows 10.
-DAEMON Tools has a special mode for proper operation of copies of discs with advanced protection (SafeDisc, SecuRom and LaserLock, CDCOPS, StarForce and Protect CD), which are used on some discs with games.
+DAEMON Tools has a special mode for proper operation of copies of discs with advanced protection (SafeDisc, SecuRom and LaserLock, CD-Cops, StarForce and Protect CD), which are used on some discs with games.

 Editions

 Six editions of the product exist: Ultra, Lite, Pro Standard, Pro Advanced, Net and DT for Mac.
 A feature comparison is given below.
-Also, company provides two additional solutions for the data storage organization: DAEMON Tools USB 2 that allows sharing different types of USB devices between remote workstations and DAEMON Tools iSCSI Target 2 – a cross-platform solution that enables creating an iSCSI storage server and provides access to virtual or physical devices, along with VHD images, within home or corporate network.
+Also, the company provides two additional solutions for the data storage organization: DAEMON Tools USB 2 that allows sharing different types of USB devices between remote workstations and DAEMON Tools iSCSI Target 2 – a cross-platform solution that enables creating an iSCSI storage server and provides access to virtual or physical devices, along with VHD images, within home or corporate network.